On the pressure decline analysis for hydraulic fractures in elasto-plastic materials

 \section{Abstract}

-In this paper the problem of a plane strain hydraulic fracture propagating in elasto-plastic material is analyzed.
-The Finite Element Method computations are employed in the framework of ELFEN package to simulate the Mini-Frac test.
-The basic trends of fracture evolution are identified for both, the propagation and the closure stage.
-Pressure decline analysis is conducted.
-The results show that the standard techniques of the pressure decline analysis can be adopted also for the case where the fractured material deforms inelastically.
+In this paper the problem of a plane strain hydraulic fracture in elasto-plastic material is analyzed.
+The analysis is based on Finite Element Method computations of crack propagation and closure to simulate the Mini-Frac calibration test.
+The basic trends of fracture evolution are identified for both, the propagation and the closure stage in elasto-plastic materials and compared with the results obtained for purely elastic deformation of rock.
+Pressure decline analysis is conducted to identify the closure stress and leak-off coefficient.
+The results show that the standard techniques of pressure decline analysis can be adopted also for the case where the fractured material deforms inelastically.

 [1] {

 \textbf{\textit{Keywords:}} #1 } \keywords{hydraulic fracture, plane strain crack, plastic deformation, Mini-Frac test, pressure decline analysis}